 We have lots more plain English analysis of Philip Hollobone’s voting record on issues like health, welfare, taxation and more.
 Visit Philip Hollobone’s full vote analysis page for more.

-Philip Hollobone sometimes rebelled against their party in this parliament
+Philip Hollobone has quite often rebelled against their party in the current parliament.
+Find out more.

 Conservative MP for Kettering